Hi all,

 Hull, England

 We departed Saint Omer early Thursday morning and got on the road for a 50 min drive to Calais to catch our ferry over to Dover, England.
 After going through customs and having a good wee giggle with the English customs officer and receiving a stamp in our passports we were herded towards line 126 to await boarding of our ferry.
-In no time we were on the P & O Ferry and

 enjoying browsing the duty shops on board.
 Upon arriving in Dover and oohing and ahhing at the well known white cliffs of Dover we were in the vehicles and headed north towards Hull.